microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 This approach also exposes dedicated interfaces in the kernel and functions to use streaming making it clear to the sk developer what is the type of data being returned in IAsyncEnumerable format.

-`ITextCompletion` and `IChatCompletion` will have new APIs to get `byte[]` and `string` streaming data directly as well as the specialized `StreamingResultChunk` return.
+`ITextCompletion` and `IChatCompletion` will have new APIs to get `byte[]` and `string` streaming data directly as well as the specialized `StreamingContent` return.

-The sk developer will be able to specify a generic type to the `Kernel.RunStreamingAsync<T>()` and `ISKFunction.StreamingInvokeAsync<T>` to get the streaming data.
-If the type is not specified, the Kernel and Functions will return the data as StreamingResultChunk.
+The sk developer will be able to specify a generic type to the `Kernel.RunStreamingAsync<T>()` and `ISKFunction.InvokeStreamingAsync<T>` to get the streaming data.
+If the type is not specified, the Kernel and Functions will return the data as StreamingContent.

 If the type is not specified or if the string representation cannot be cast, an exception will be thrown.

-If the type specified is `StreamingResultChunk`, `string` or `byte[]` no error will be thrown as the connectors will have interface methods that guarantee the data to be given in at least those types.
+If the type specified is `StreamingContent` or another any type supported by the connector no error will be thrown.

 ## User Experience Goal